mddazure/azure-route-server-lab/README.md

 - Log in to the CSR8000v, preferably via the Serial console in the portal as this does not rely on network connectivity in the VNET.
   - Serial console is under Support + troubleshooting in the Virtual Machine blade.

 - Enter Enable mode by typing `en` at the prompt, then enter Configuration mode by typing `conf t`.
+Paste in the below commands:

       license boot level network-advantage addon dna-advantage
       do wr mem